berinaniesh/berinaniesh.github.io/content/tips/install-arch-with-gui.md

 Like any method, this is not perfect (but close to perfect, according to me)

-* First `dnf` run takes a long time.
-It is so annoying to look at `dnf` downloading the databases at 30KB/s.
-I am not sure if it's a bug or if it is due to slow mirrors, but the experience is consistently slow.
-I hope the Fedora devs do something about this.
+* First `dnf` run takes a long time on all Fedora systems as dnf downloads all the package databases.
+Nothing much we can do in our live ISO.
 * `genfstab` adds a `zram` entry in Fedora.
 We have to manually remove the entry.

 ## Conclusion